addiscent/ruby-rails-tools-install/README.md

 # ruby-rails-tools-install

-This is a Bash script written for and used on Ubuntu (16.0).
+This is a Bash script written for and used on Ubuntu (16.04.x).

-This script will download and install Ruby, Rails, and the minimum set of tools commonly used by Rails programmers.
+This script downloads and installs Ruby, Rails, and the minimum set of tools commonly used by Rails programmers.
+The installation process compiles Ruby and the gems, so it depends on the package "build-essential" having been previoiusly installed, (do "sudo apt-get install build-essential" if necessary).

 It must be executed with elevated user permissions, (sudo or as root).